rmsy/integrations-core/druid/README.md

 ## Overview

 The Datadog Agent collects many metrics from _Druid_ via DogStatsD.
-These metrics are Druid are related to queries, ingestion, and coordination:
+Those Druid metrics are related to queries, ingestion, and coordination:

 * Query Metrics
 * SQL Metrics